 A third study that assessed teachers in Malaysia reported that 62.5% of the teachers surveyed complained of low back pain.

 Several studies show that chiropractic care is a very effective treatment for back pain.
 The chiropractor will perform spinal manipulation to bring the spine (and body) into proper alignment.
 He may also offer advice on exercises, stretching, and ways to improve posture and recommend lifestyle changes and what to look for in supportive shoes.
 Chiropractic’s whole-body approach not only helps relieve back pain but also helps prevent it as well.

 While less back pain is great news for teachers, there are other benefits they can reap from chiropractic as well.
 That’s because it doesn’t focus solely on the back or pain; it looks at the whole body.
 Every day teachers put a lot of stress on their bodies, bending over to help a child with their work, standing to give a lecture, sitting for hours grading papers, and reaching to write on the blackboard.
 All of this can take a toll on the body, not just physically but also in other ways.
 It can result in headaches, insomnia, and even frequent illness.
 A chiropractor can address all those things and make recommendations regarding lifestyle and diet, and spinal manipulation.

 This allows the patient to gain whole-body benefits from chiropractic.

 If you are a teacher, chiropractic care is one of the best ways you can be good to yourself – and you deserve it.

-The information herein on "Teachers and Back Pain: How Chiropractic Can Help" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Teachers and Back Pain: How Chiropractic Can Help" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.